prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (c) on a representative of the defendant pursuant to Rule 8.1 if the representative has notified the Registry or the claimant that he accepts service of the Statement of claim on behalf of the defendant at an electronic address.

-2. Where a representat ive pursuant to Rule 8.1 accepts service on behalf of a party service may be effected within the closed electronic system of the UPC Case Management System (CMS).
+2. Where a representative pursuant to Rule 8.1 accepts service on behalf of a party service may be effected within the closed electronic system of the UPC Case Management System (CMS).

-3. For the purpose of serving a Statement for revocation [Rule 44] or of serving a Statement for declaration of non -infringement [Rule 63], reference to representative under paragraph  2(b) or (c) shall additionally include professional representatives and legal practitioners as defined in Article  134 EPC who are recorded as the appointed  representative for the patent, the subject of the proceedings, in the Register for unitary patent protection [Regulation (EU) No  1257/2012, Article  2(e)] or in the national patent register [Rule 8.5(a)].
+3. For the purpose of serving a Statement for revocation [Rule 44] or of serving a Statement for declaration of non-infringement [Rule 63], reference to representative under paragraph 2(b) or (c) shall additionally include professional representatives and legal practitioners as defined in Article  134 EPC who are recorded as the appointed representative for the patent, the subject of the proceedings, in the Register for unitary patent protection [Regulation (EU) No  1257/2012, Article  2(e)] or in the national patent register [Rule 8.5(a)].

-4. Where service by electronic means cannot be eff ected, the Registry shall serve the Statement of claim on the defendant by:
+4. Where service by electronic means cannot be effected, the Registry shall serve the Statement of claim on the defendant by:

    (a) any other method foreseen by the law of the European Union on the service of documents in civil nd commercial matters [Regulation (EU) 2020/1784], in particular by registered letter with acknowledgement of receipt or equivalent [Article 18 Regulation (EU) 2020/1784]; or